 Listen to the two side-by-side through a budget pair of headphones connected to a smartphone or laptop, and differences are barely audible.

-It’s a touch better in terms of dynamic subtlety, and there’s pleasantness to its rounder-sounding presentation.
-The oozing harmonica opening Conor Oberst’s Mamah Borthwick (a Sketch) sounds slightly warmer and more delicately delivered.
+It’s a touch better in terms of dynamic subtlety, and there’s a pleasantness to its rounder-sounding presentation.
+The oozing harmonica opening of Conor Oberst’s Mamah Borthwick (a Sketch) sounds slightly warmer and more delicately delivered.

 If you want to take Amazon up on the offer of its CD-quality and hi-res streams you’ll be pleased to know we found they sound clearer, more detailed and more dynamic than the standard streams offered through Music Unlimited.